 Prof. Chapple speaking at the 34th Annual EAU Congress in Barcelona, in March 2019.
-EAU22 in Amsterdam will be the first regular, in-person Annual Congress in over three years will discuss the presented developments in the on-site TV studio.
-These will be broadcasted online that same day.
+EAU22 in Amsterdam will be the first regular, in-person Annual Congress in over three years

 "Several of the plenary sessions are preceded by a game changer session with the very latest developments and trial results so keep an eye on the scientific programme for those last-minute additions."